-For international or short range uses, the wireless remote control shall be the Hunter model ROAM with a useful range of up to 1000’ (330 m).
+For international or short-range uses, the wireless remote control shall be the Hunter model ROAM with a useful range of up to 1,000' (305 m).

-For USA and longer range, where permitted, the wireless remote shall be Hunter model ROAM-XL with a useful range of up to 2 mi.
-(3.5 km).
+For the United States and long-range uses where permitted, the wireless remote shall be Hunter model ROAM-XL with a useful range of up to 2 mi (3.2 km).

 Wi-Fi Information